jmarrama/blogSource/content/post/regular_route_fairview.md

 which is a slippery 5.9 fingercrack in a corner.
 I put in a prolific amount of pro and managed to make it clean to the belay.
 We had a 70 meter rope, which allowed me to make it to a spacious ledge with a tree to anchor to.
-I highly recommend getting to this ledge any way possible for the end of the first pitch, even if you have to simulclimb on a 60 meter.
-There aren't any spots better than this one.
+I highly recommend getting to this ledge any way possible to end the first pitch, even if you have to simulclimb on a 60 meter.
+All of the other belay spots below are marginal.

 ![](/images/small_IMG_4792.jpg)
 *Looking down on the first pitch.
 The crux was right below the bright part of the crack*

-We swung leads the whole climb, thus Jack took pitch 2 while I enjoyed the view.
+We swung leads the whole climb, so Jack took pitch 2 while I enjoyed the view.
 The majority of pitch 2 was an awesome flaring hand crack.
 It was rated 5.8, but it was surprisingly sustained.
 I was starting to get a little fatigued, but the climbing was just moderate enough and too damn fun to get